 Leshan Sichuan, China Travel Guide

-Easy to moderate.
+From easy to intermediate.
 Involves descending and ascending steep, narrow stairs alongside the Buddha.
-It can be slow-moving and crowded.
+It might be slow-moving and crowded.

 A simple, pleasant walk around Wuyou Temple.
-The routes are well-maintained and make a tranquil experience.
+The routes are well-looked after and make a tranquil experience.

 Beginner/Moderate paths around Baoguo Temple.
 Trekking from base to Golden Summit is challenging (2 days).
 Cable cars exist.

-When encountering wild macaques on Emei Mountain, exercise extreme caution.
-They can be aggressive, especially if they perceive food.
+When encountering wild macaques on Emei Mountain, use great caution.
+They might be aggressive, especially if they perceive food.
 Do not feed them or carry visible food items.
 Maintain a safe distance.
 Their behavior is unpredictable.

 Connect with Leshan's spiritual and artistic heritage through various experiences.